Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 If you wish to use a '10' value card, it must be written as 'T' for the face value.
 Example: ten of hearts: 'TH'.

 Aces are scored high in the program.
-However, they maybe used to obtain an an Ace-Low Straight hand.
+However, they may be used to obtain an an Ace-Low Straight hand.

 Hand ranks ordered weakest to strongest: